Bira/octopus-carnival/_drafts/wir-mm-4e-carrion-crawler.md

 hand, that was a real danger in the BECMI days too.

 The proposed encounter in the MV is level 7: two crawlers and three othyugs.
-Makes sense, since they could share an habitat but not compete for food.
+Makes sense, since they could share an habitat and not compete for food.